 Cheap Solar?
 Don’t Fall For The Spin!

-If you’ve started your research into solar, no doubt you’re now being bombarded by online ads for solar.
+If you’ve started your research into solar, no doubt you’re now being bombarded by online cheap solar ads.
 You might even be reading this blog because of one.

-While some ads might seem like a great deal, here’s 6 Solar Sales Tactics to watch out for…
+While some cheap solar ads might seem like a great deal, here’s 6 Solar Sales Tactics to watch out for…

 1/ Limited Time Only Specials